How to Create Desirable 2D Game Art – The Ultimate Guide

 Flat Art

 There are no boundaries to creativity when it comes to creating a game with flat art.
-Not that other 2D game art styles do not allow artists to turn on their creative cells.
+Not that other 2D art styles do not allow artists to turn on their creative cells.
 But when it comes to the flat art style, there is no such thing as depth or volume in it.

-The concept of flat art does not revolve around the rules of physics or realism thus artists have their free hand to try anything out.
+The concept of flat art does not revolve around the rules of physics or realism thus 2d game artists have their free hand to try anything out.
 Whatever fits well to the concept of the game is finalized.

 Cutout Art